TuyaInc/tuyasmart_camera_android_sdk_doc/en/resource/wifi_config.md

 # Camera network configuration

-camera network configuration methods：EZ、AP、QRcode
+## Introduction

+Tuya IPC cameras mainly support the following configuration methods：

+- EZ mode
+- AP mode
+- QRcode mode

+> The QR code mode is relatively simple.
+It is recommended to use a QR code to configure the network.
+If the device cannot scan the QR code, try EZ mode.

-two of then can be checked  through [**public SDK network configuration document**](https://mimimumu.github.io/tuyasmart_home_android_sdk_doc/zh-hans/resource/Activator_wifi.html), This document focuses on Qrcode configuration.
+**EZ** mode & **AP** mode  can be checked  through [**Tuya Smart Android SDK network configuration document**](https://tuyainc.github.io/tuyasmart_home_android_sdk_doc/en/resource/Activator.html), This document focuses on Qrcode configuration.

-First of all, please confirm that you have already done with [Tuya SmartHome SDK](https://github.com/TuyaInc/tuyasmart_home_android_sdk)
+## Use

 ###  Get current WIFI SSID